blakeblackshear/frigate/docs/docs/configuration/autotracking.md

         return_preset: home
         # Optional: Seconds to delay before returning to preset. (default: shown below)
         timeout: 10
         # Optional: Values generated automatically by a camera calibration.
-Do not modify these manually. (default: None)
+Do not modify these manually. (default: shown below)
-        movement_weights: None
+        movement_weights: []
 ```

 ## Calibration